Please choose a body region on the right for you to pin point the problem area of your body.

 8) If you'll be hiking or camping in an area where ticks are abundant, wear long-sleeved, light-colored shirts and long pants tucked into socks or boots to protect yourself from tick-borne diseases.
 For your skin, you can use a tick repellent with no more than 30% DEET according to the manufacturer's instructions.
 Products containing DEET should not be used on children less than 2 months of age and should not be applied to the hands or face of young children.
 Check yourself (and your pets) for ticks at the end of the day.

-10) Keep children away from campfires and grills.
+10) Keep children at a same distrance from campfires and grills.
 Gas leaks, blocked tubes, and overfilled propane tanks can be a cause of grill fires and explosions.